cdancy/etcd-rest/README.md

 - Colon delimited username and password: __admin:password__
 - Base64 encoded username and password: __YWRtaW46cGFzc3dvcmQ=__

+## Understanding ErrorMessage

+Instead of throwing an exception most objects will have an attached [ErrorMessage](https://github.com/cdancy/etcd-rest/blob/master/src/main/java/com/cdancy/etcd/rest/error/ErrorMessage.java).
+It is up to the user to check the handed back object to see if the `ErrorMessage` is non-null before proceeding.

+The `message` attribute of `ErrorMessage` is what etcd hands back to us when something fails.
+In some cases the message may be expected (e.g. Key already exists) and in others not (e.g. User HelloWorld already exists).
+Using the example above one might proceed like this:

+      Key createdKey = client.api().keysApi().createKey("keyName", "keyValue");
+      if (createdKey.errorMessage() != null) {

+          // at this point we know something popped on the server-side.
+          // now decide whether we care or not. if (createdKey.errorMessage().message().contains("Key already exists")) {
+              // ignore
+          } else {
+              throw new Exception("Unexpected error: " + createdKey.errorMessage().message());
+          }
+      }

 ## Examples

 The [mock](https://github.com/cdancy/etcd-rest/tree/master/src/test/java/com/cdancy/etcd/rest/features) and [live](https://github.com/cdancy/etcd-rest/tree/master/src/test/java/com/cdancy/etcd/rest/features) tests provide many examples